jquery/infrastructure-puppet/doc/hosting.md

   profile::miscweb::default_certificate: miscweb-fqdn
   profile::miscweb::redirects: {}
   ```
-* Add new node to webhooks for the [jquery org](https://github.com/organizations/jquery/settings/hooks)
+* Follow [§ Register a webhook](#register-a-webhook) for the new node at [org-wide jquery webhooks](https://github.com/organizations/jquery/settings/hooks)
-* Test that the instance responds over HTTPS with a redirect to jquery.com, e.g. `https://miscweb-XX.stage.ops.jquery.net`
+* Test that the instance responds over HTTPS with a redirect to jquery.com, e.g. `https://miscweb-XX.ops.jquery.net`
 * Switch "miscweb" service in Fastly to the new node and test https://podcast.jquery.com responds fine
 * Switch miscweb-redirects and miscweb-sites traffic:
   - Switch DNS for `miscweb-redirects.svc.jquery.net` and `miscweb-sites.svc.jquery.net` (HTTPS will fail until the next steps are complete)
   - Remove `/hieradata/nodes/` file for the new miscweb node.
 Commit, push to staging+production, and `sudo run-puppet-agent` on the new miscweb node
   - Test that redirects work fine by running `make test` in this repo
   - Test that https://bugs.jquery.com/ticket/7144 and https://themeroller.jquerymobile.com/ respond fine
-* Remove old nodes from webhooks for the [jquery org](https://github.com/organizations/jquery/settings/hooks)
+* Remove old node from [jquery org-wide webhooks](https://github.com/organizations/jquery/settings/hooks)
 * Follow [§ Delete a node](#delete-a-node) for the old node

 ### puppet